See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 I won't bore you with them.

-Looks like uh they were too optimistic about demand, didn't quite figure on the impact of high prices.
+Looks like they were too optimistic about demand, didn't quite figure on the impact of high prices.

-Yes, in all the excitement of the bull market, a number of economists forgot that the price mechanism actually works, said Peter Butel, president of energy consultant Cameron Hanover Inc.
+Yes, in all the excitement of the bull market, a number of economists forgot that the price mechanism actually works, said Peter Butel, president of energy consultant Cameron Hanover Inc. in New Canaan, Connecticut.

 The price mechanism works by discouraging demand and by encouraging exploration and development of new supplies.

-It may hold as much as Norway's eight and a half billion barrels of reserves, according to BP PLC, could also boost Brazil's reserves by almost two-thirds, transforming it from a net exporter into a major supplier to uh world's markets.
+Could also boost Brazil's reserves by almost two-thirds, transforming it from a net exporter into a major supplier to world's markets.

-Probably, you know, conventional wisdom of running out of oil supplies, limited global warming, blah, blah, blah, blah, blah.
+Probably, you know, conventional wisdom of running out of oil and supplies, limited global warming, blah, That stuff is here for a reason.

 It's part of creation.